wp-plugins/flyzoo/readme.txt

 = Is that a free live chat? =

-Currently we don't offer free live chat plans, anyway our subscriptions - starting as low as $2.9/m - are very affordable!
+Currently we don't offer free live chat plans, but our subscriptions - starting as low as $2.9/m - are very affordable!

 Try it free for 14 days (no credit card required).
 Save up to 33% with the yearly plans and upgrade, downgrade or cancel your subscription at any time.